Members & Coaches

 Bob and Anne Rothenberg helped to initiate the RMHP Running Club in 2007 while volunteering at the Ronald McDonald House of Providence.
 The duo began coaching together in 1971 while teaching in Maryland.
 Their high school teams amassed 18 state championship titles in cross country and track & field.

-Bob became the director of cross country/track & field at Brown University in 1983, and Anne was the named the men’s and women’s jumps coach.
-Over their 20 years at Brown, their squads won 11 league championships and 4 New England titles, and Bob was named NCAA Regional Coach of the Year five times.
+Bob became the director of cross country/track & field at Brown University in 1983, and Anne was named the men’s and women’s jumps coach.
+Over their 20 years at Brown, their squads won 11 league championships and 4 New England titles, and Bob was named the NCAA Regional Coach of the Year five times.
 Both Anne and Bob are members of the Brown University Athletic Hall of Fame.
-Together, Bob and Anne continue to direct a major high school cross-country invitational and officiate at high school and collegiate meets in RI and NY.
-Bob also coaches with NE Distance.
+After retiring from Brown, they directed a major high school cross-country invitational and officiated at high school and collegiate meets in RI and NY.
+They continue to support the local track community when called upon for advice or assistance.

 Jon Barnes

-Jon has been a coach with the RMHP Running Club for seven years.
-A runner since age 14, Jon competed both in high school (at Branford High School in Connecticut) and in college (at Lafayette College).
+Jon has been a coach with the RMHP Running Club since 2013.
+A runner since age 14, Jon competed both in high school at Branford High School in Connecticut and in college at Lafayette College.
 He is a member of the Hall of Fame at both Branford and Lafayette, and he was a college All-American in the indoor 1000.

 A former self-coached marathoner, Jon ran a personal best at the Boston Marathon with a sub-2:29 time.
 Over the past 40 years, he has mentored many marathoners of all abilities.
-Jon retired from a banking career specializing in business lending in early 2009 and continues to serve as a volunteer coach for female distance runners at Barrington High School, which he has done for nearly a decade.
+Jon retired from a banking career specializing in business lending in early 2009 and since that time has been a cross country and distance coach for female athletes at Barrington High School.

 Peter Sedgwick